-I, , am the custodial parent/legal guardian of , a student in the Lawrence County School District.
-I have been notified by officials of the Lawrence County S chool District that (student's name) has tested pos by the Lawrence County School nical test administered under the provisions set permitted to continue particip thirty days.
-My signing of this ating during the cor form releases the schinjuries) related to his ar activities, I understand that he/she may be afidential probation period of approximately ool from all responsibilities that my child may wher misuse or abuse of drugs or alcohol while the district counselor's office a t no cost to the stude essional counseling. ion, referrals, and resources available through ent.
-I understand that my child is furthermore If any additional charge is incurred from the and not that of the school's. y the superintendent or designee) the student et forth in the Chemical Screen Test Policy. the so named student will rema are positive, the so named student in again eligible for t dent will be suspende hat if the test results are found to be negative, the extracurricular activities.
-If the test results and from extracurricular activities until testing approximately thirty days apart.
-In addition to the suspension, the and rehabilitation at the expension mediately referred for professional counseling Custodial Parent/Legal Guardia an School Official Custodial Parent/Legal Guardia an Date
+I, , am the custodial parent/legal guardian of

+, a student in the Lawrence County School District.
+I have

+been notified by officials of the Lawrence County School District that

+(student's name) has tested positive during the chemical test administered under the provisions set by the Lawrence County School District.

+If my child has been participating in extracurricular activities, I understand that he/she may be permitted to continue participating during the confidential probation period of approximately thirty days.
+My signing of this form releases the school from all responsibilities that my child may encounter (health problems or injuries) related to his/her misuse or abuse of drugs or alcohol while participating in a school activity.

+I also understand that the school will have information, referrals, and resources available through the district counselor's office at no cost to the student.
+I understand that my child is furthermore hereby recommended for professional counseling.
+If any additional charge is incurred from the professional counselor, it will be our responsibility and not that of the school's.

+After day thirty (specific date will be determined by the superintendent or designee) the student will be allowed to be retested under the guidelines set forth in the Chemical Screen Test Policy.

+I, the custodial parent/legal guardian, understand that if the test results are found to be negative, the so named student will remain again eligible for the extracurricular activities.
+If the test results are positive, the so named student will be suspended from extracurricular activities until testing negative.
+The third and any subsequent tests will be approximately thirty days apart.

+In addition to the suspension, the student will be immediately referred for professional counseling and rehabilitation at the expense of the parent.

+School Official

+Date